David-McKenna/udpPacketManager/docs/ARCHITECTURE.md

 # Python - dreamBeam Wrapper

 # The CLIs
-The CLIs act as reference on how to use the library, as well as an interface to process an observation from raw CEP packets to (un)calibrated voltages or Stokes outputs.
+The CLIs act as reference on how to use the library, as well as an interface to process an observation from raw CEP packets to (un)calibrated voltages or Stokes outputs, with optional metadata attached.